mikemag/MonkeyCAM/README.md

 * Port the code to soften the transition between edge and nose/tail.
 (You can work around this with a sandblock and two min of your time for now.)
-* Port the MonkeyCAM design UI to a web-based UI built on HTML 5, and enable local execution.
-  * The UI will include easy controls for inputting the shape parameters, plus live visualization of the overall shape, profile, insert placement, etc. It also includes specifying the machining parameters.
-Right now I'm thinking about a combination of React and three.js.
-* Port the MonkeyCAM G-code validation UI, built on the same framework as the design UI.
-  * This includes import of the G-code programs output from MonkeyCAM, as well as pretty much any G-code program, visualization of the tool path, overlay of multiple programs together for validation, and stepping through G-code programs to better understand how the cutter will move.
-* Host MonkeyCAM on servers in something like AWS or Google Apps;
-  serve the UI while running the engine on the server, provide local storage for board configurations.
 * Read the overall board shape from other CAD programs (DXF at least).
-* Output the overall shape, insert locations, etc. to PDF/DXF for printing or use in other CAD programs.
 * Mold design and program to cut molds.
 * Rouging passes for the core profile.
+* Output the overall shape, insert locations, etc. to PDF/DXF for printing or use in other CAD programs.
+* Host MonkeyCAM on servers in something like AWS or Google Apps;
+  serve the UI while running the engine on the server, provide local storage for board configurations.
 * Adapt for other kinds of 'boards': kite boards, skate boards, etc.

+My plan does not currently include any further significant UI work.
+I find the HTML overview generated as of v4.0.3 more than adequate to iterate on design and understand what the parts will look like.
+I will continue to refine the overview, of course.
+I hope others find it equally easy to use.

+If anyone is interested in building an interactive UI for MonkeyCAM please contact me and I will be happy to help with logistics and integrating the current engine with your UI.
+Some potential ideas to
+consider:

+* Create an interactive web-based UI built on HTML 5, and enable local execution.
+  * The UI should include easy controls for inputting the shape parameters, plus live visualization of the overall shape, profile, insert placement, etc. It also should include specifying the machining parameters.
+* Cretae a G-code validation UI, built on the same framework as the design UI.
+  * This includes import of the G-code programs output from MonkeyCAM, as well as pretty much any G-code program, visualization of the tool path, overlay of multiple programs together for validation, and stepping through G-code programs to better understand how the cutter will move.

-Why not just open source MonkeyCAM v3?
-Honestly, the code for my personal version of MonkeyCAM has grown rather organically over almost 10 years and three major revisions.
+Why not just open source MonkeyCAM v3 and its UI?
+Honestly, the code for older versions of MonkeyCAM had grown rather organically over almost 10 years and three major revisions.
 It is a huge mess of C#, WinForms, and Managed DirectX, and I'd really prefer no one but me ever sees that code again. :)

 ## Dependencies